 I’m a mastering engineer.
 I’m not a ‘jack-of-all-trades’.
-Mastering music is what I do and all I do, because I believe mastering is a specialist skill and I love my work.
+Mastering music is what I do and all I do, because I believe mastering is a specialist skill.

 “What is mastering?
 Why do I need it?”

 Put simply, mastering is finishing.
-It’s everything that happens between you finishing your mix and it being ready to be released, sounding as good as it possibly can.
+It’s everything that happens between you completing your mix and it being ready to be released, sounding as awesome as it possibly can.

 From a sonic point of view, that could mean some eq work if needed, controlling dynamics if needed, finding ways to enhance the music’s best features to make it as exciting, engaging and emotionally effective as possible, and making sure everything’s at a suitable loudness.
 Any or all of these things work toward making sure your music sounds brilliant wherever anyone might be listening to it.